Javan Vidal

-Javan Noel Vidal (born 10 May 1989) is an English retired professional footballer who last played as a defender or as a midfielder, for Kettering Town.
+Javan Noel Vidal (born 10 May 1989) is an English former professional footballer who played as a defender or as a midfielder.

-A former England under-19 and under-20 international, he began his career at Manchester City, where he came through the club's youth team academy.
+He began his career at Manchester City, where he came through the club's youth team academy.
 Whilst with City he spent time on loan with Grimsby Town, Aberdeen, Derby County and Chesterfield before being released in 2012.
 He went on to sign for Panetolikos but left the club having failed to make a first team appearance.
-Upon his return to England he went on to play for Stockport County and Rochdale and Tamworth.
+Upon his return to England he went on to play for Stockport County, Rochdale, Tamworth, Wrexham, Guiseley, Bradford Park Avenue, Droylsden, Hednesford Town and Kettering Town.

+He was capped at England U19 and England U20 levels.